-For Concert Band, there is a Henrico County fee for music of $10.
+All Music Classes have fees.
+There is a Henrico County fee for music of $12.
 Concert attire is also needed.
 Tuxes for young men are approximately $150, and black dresses for young ladies are approximately $60.
 There is a Spring Trip (typically in March or April) every other year that is optional, but strongly encouraged.
 This 3 to 4-day trip includes competitions with other school band groups outside our area, as well as fun time to enjoy an exciting new location.
 In 2012, the band went to New York City (about $500), 2013 to Pigeon Forge, Tennessee (about $450) and 2014 to Myrtle Beach, South Carolina (about $425).
-Plans for our 2018 trip are currently under way.
+Plans for our 2020 trip are currently under way.

 Band Booster Fee – again, optional, but encouraged.
 There are different “levels” that you can pay to join the band boosters.